gilbarbara/react-joyride/docs/Step.md

 }
 ```

-It will inherit some properties from the Joyride's own [props](/docs/Props.md) but they can be overridden per step:
+It will inherit some properties from the Joyride's own [props](/docs/Props.md) that can be overridden per step:

 * beaconComponent
 * disableCloseOnEsc